Introduction – What Uses The Most Electricity In A Home

 2. Electrical heaters: 18.9% of electricity use

 Electric heaters are very simple.
 They use the electricity to generate heat directly.
 As electricity passes through heating elements, these elements heat up due to the resistive properties.
 Electric heaters are one of the most inefficient house appliances.
-We strongly recommend that you take a look at electricity-driven heat pumps, or natural gas furnaces to replace the electrical heater.
+We strongly recommend that you take a look at electricity-driven heat pumps, or natural gas furnaces to replace the electrical heater, or even a wood stove which are highly efficient except for the high upkeep cost of needing to refuel it all the time.

 3. Water heating: 15.7% of electricity use

 Water heaters are one of the biggest energy hogs in the home, accounting for 15.7% of total electricity usage.
+Space and water heating round out the big heating needs.
 If you’re looking to save on your energy bill, it’s important to be mindful of how much hot water you’re using.
-Take shorter showers, wash clothes in cold water, and only run the dishwasher when it’s full.
+Take shorter showers, for example cutting it from 15 minutes to 10 minutes and down to 5 minutes, wash clothes in cold water, and only run the dishwasher when it’s full.
 You can also insulate your water heater to reduce heat loss and save even more energy.

 4. Lighting: 11.9%